Masala Chai Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Whenever I’m craving comfort, I love turning to warm, creamy drinks like a turmeric latte, matcha latte, British tea, or this Indian masala chai recipe.
-In fact, with winter approaching, this masala tea recipe has quickly become my favorite.
-Thanks to its blend of warming, fragrant spices, and whole milk (vegan adaptable), it has the perfect creamy consistency and spicy-sweet, full-bodied flavor!
+Whenever I’m craving comfort, I love turning to warm drinks like turmeric tea, cinnamon tea, or this Indian masala chai recipe.
+With winter approaching, this masala tea recipe is quickly becoming my favorite.
+Thanks to its blend of warming, fragrant spices and whole milk (vegan adaptable), it has the perfect creamy consistency and spicy-sweet, full-bodied flavor!

 Best of all, this authentic Indian chai recipe is super simple to prepare at home.
 And it tastes much better than Western coffee-shop versions (aka a chai latte/chai tea latte), with a more robust flavor!